aditixde/thermodynamic-diffusion-inference/README.md

 # Thermodynamic Diffusion Inference with Minimal Digital Conditioning

-> *We build analog chips that turn waste heat into AI inference.*

 Diffusion-model inference and overdamped Langevin dynamics are formally identical.
 A physical substrate encoding the score function equilibrates to the correct output by thermodynamics alone — no digital arithmetic during inference, with a theoretical **10⁷× energy reduction** over GPU inference.

 This repository reproduces all experiments and figures from the paper.